SkyCiv Documentation

 AS/NZS 1170.2 (2021) Wind Load Calculations (Solar Panels)

 To calculate the wind load pressures for a structure using SkyCiv Load Generator, the process is to define first the code reference.
 From there, the workflow is to define the parameters in Project Tab, Site Tab, and Building Tab, respectively.
-However, free users can only use the calculation for a gable roof for a maximum of 3 solves per day.
+However, only paid users can use this wind load calculation for this structure type.
 With a Professional Account or by purchasing the standalone Load Generator module, you can use all the features of this calculation as long as you want.
 You can purchase the standalone module thru this link.

 Calculating the wind speeds can be a complex process in AS/NZS 1170.2 (2021) for site locations in Australia and New Zealand.
 That’s why SkyCiv has developed an online wind load tool to help calculate the design wind speed and pressures via our interactive Google Map.
 Users can also click and drag the marker to move the site location: